develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 not the best option measured by plain score.
 There might be hidden synergies!

-## Cheating Dice To The Rescue
+## Biased Dice To The Rescue

-At this point I want to introduce you to a super simple algorithm that I call **cheating dice** - The cheating dice are special dice fiddled to produce biased outcomes.
+At this point I want to introduce you to a super simple algorithm that I call **biased dice** - The biaseddice are special dice fiddled to produce biased outcomes.

-With cheating dice, you might actually most likely get - but not always - number six, and less likely number 5, and most unlikely number 1.
+With biased dice, you might actually most likely get - but not always - number six, and less likely number 5, and most unlikely number 1.
 Other configurations are possible when fiddled differently, for example having the results biased toward 1.

-It's great for winning in board games, but it's  also *a fundamental principle for any intelligent behavior:*
+It's great for cheating in board games, but it's  also *a fundamental principle for any intelligent behavior:*

 Whatever you do, you'll be most likely to get the best *known* results by routinely choosing the best steps you know from your experience and education to be the best ones...